-1-11 Warranty costs
+1-13 Warranty expenses

 The Company generally provides customers with a warranty for each product sold and accrues warranty expense at time of sale based upon historical claims experience.
 Actual warranty costs incurred are charged against the accrual when paid and are classified in cost of sales in the statement of income.
-Warranty expense amounts to &592 thousand, &897 thousand and &714 thousand for the years ended December 31, 2004, 2003 and 2002, respectively.
+Warranty expense amounted to €517 thousand, €558 thousand and €690 thousand for the years ended December 31, 2005, 2004 and 2003, respectively.

-1-12 Deferred income taxes
+1-14 Income taxes

-The Company accounts for deferred income taxes in accordance with SFAS No. 109, "Accounting for Income Taxes" Under SFAS No. 109, deferred tax assets and liabilities are determined based on differences between the financial reporting and tax basis of assets and liabilities and are measured by applying enacted tax rates and laws to taxable years in which such differences are expected to reverse.
+The Company accounts for income taxes in accordance with SFAS No. 109, "Accounting for Income Taxes" Under SFAS No. 109, deferred tax assets and liabilities are determined based on differences between the financial reporting and tax basis of assets and liabilities and are measured by applying enacted tax rates and laws to taxable years in which such differences are expected to reverse.
+A valuation allowance is established if, based on the weight of available evidence, it is more likely than not that some portion, or all of the deferred tax assets, will not be realized.
 In accordance with SFAS No. 109, no provision has been made for income or withholding taxes on undistributed earnings of foreign subsidiaries, such undistributed earnings being permanently reinvested.

-1-13 Research and development costs
+1-15 Research and development costs